hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

     - requires to understand social cues from humans
     - social cues maybe misinterpreted
 - car manufacturing
+    - stuff
         - robotic arm to move heavy objects
         - robotoic end effectors carry repetitive tasks
             - eg: fitting wheels, tightening bolts, etc...
         - to install breakable items
             - eg: windshields installed using suction pads
         - to weld body panels accurately
         - to trim fitting consistently
         - to remove unwanted parts accurately
         - to move hot & dangerous moldings
         - use of force sensing technology when polishing surfaces
         - collaboration between devices
             - for complex tasks
             - placing an object -> welding it
         - use robototic vision to inspect tasks
             - combining with AI to inspect accurately
+    - how to verify fitting / how to teach a robot is windscreen is correctly fitted to car?

+- delivery systems
+    - to deliver goods
+    - requires GPS and cameras to enable robotic delivery
+    - need PIN to access colelcted goods
+    - airbone drones
+        - no need roads
+        - can travel in direct routes to recipient's places
+        - no need drivers
+        - can handle small orders over limited distances
+            - aka: 'last mile' delivery options
+        - limited carrying capacity
+        - limited range
+        - liable to interception
+        - might disrupt aircrafts
+    - ground delivery
+        - might disrupt pedestrians
+        - pavements
+            - might be overcrowded
+            - might be subjected to local ordinances
+                - eg: use of vehicles
+        - may need special roads
+        - travels at low speeds
+        - have difficulties avoiding people, crossing roads, etc...
+    - provide assistance for elderly when collecting items
+    - robotic systems for room service
+        - but guests may not like them
+        - because these robots will have cameras & mics

 ## GPS